cedra-labs/cedra-network/testsuite/pangu_lib/README.md

 ## How to Use Pangu

-**1-** Have cedra-core installed locally, and navigate to the testsuite directory.
+**1-** Have cedra-network installed locally, and navigate to the testsuite directory.

 **2-** The entrypoint for all python operations is `[poetry](https://python-poetry.org/)`: